SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-classic.md

 <img src={useBaseUrl('img/get-started/ui/TUI_App-Admin-Help.png')} alt="Lower left nav menu" style={{border: '1px solid gray'}} width="300" />

 :::note
-The **Automation** option does not appear in the left nav bar if your organization has Cloud SOAR installed, as automation features are handled through.
+The **Automation** option is not available in the navigation menu if your organization has Cloud SOAR installed, as automation features are handled through Cloud SOAR.
 For more information, see [Cloud SOAR Automation](/docs/cloud-soar/automation/).
 :::

 ## Working with tabs